 In order to manufacture cannabis-based products like edibles, you will need to hold a processing licence.
 The Micro-Processing Licence is generally reserved for smaller manufacturers, as it only permits up to 600 kg of dried flower (or the equivalent) to be handled each year.
 This licence also allows for the sale and distribution of cannabis products to other licence holders or to provincial and territorial retailers.
 Nonetheless, the Micro-Processing Licence is better for those businesses that do not intend on expanding their market reach in the near future.

-The Standard Processing Licence functions much like the Micro-Processing Licence, but with one major difference.
-With the Standard Processing Licence, there is no limit on the amount of cannabis product your business can handle each year.
+The Standard Processing Licence functions much like the Micro-Processing License, but with one major difference.
+With the Standard Processing License, there is no limit on the amount of cannabis product your business can handle each year.
 You can manufacture, sell, and distribute an unlimited amount of cannabis with this licence.
 However, processing licences do not allow for the cultivation or harvesting of cannabis plants.

 Obtaining A Processing Licence

-At Cannabis Licence Experts, we provide you with the guidance to plan your business, acquire funding, navigate the legal requirements, and acquire an edibles licence in anticipation of the changing laws.
-To learn more about starting or expanding your business, as well as obtaining a processing licence, consult the experts at CLE today.
+At Cannabis License Experts, we provide you with the guidance to plan your business, acquire funding, navigate the legal requirements, and acquire an edibles licence in anticipation of the changing laws.
+As the Canadian cannabis industry develops, more and more licensed producers will be needed to meet the demands of consumers.
+Thankfully, if you’re looking to start or grow your cannabis business in Canada, we’re here to help.
+To learn more about starting or expanding your business, as well as obtaining a processing license, consult the experts at CLE today.